mkyleUD/Caviness-HPC-Intro/_episodes/00-hpc-intro.md

 faculty and researchers who require high-performance computing resources.
 Faculty and researchers become financial stakeholders by purchasing HPC resources (based on the cost of one or more compute nodes) in the cluster.
 Only stakeholders and the researchers sponsored by a stakeholder may use the cluster.
-It is located at UD's Computeing Center.
+It is located at UD's Computing Center.

 ## Why Use The  {{ site.host_name }} Cluster